 Don’t toss your egg whites!
 Use them up for this Egg White French Toast or these Candied Cinnamon Sugar Walnuts.

-Add the yolks, grainy mustard, lemon juice, salt, black pepper, and cayenne pepper to the blender.
+Add the yolks, grainy mustard, lemon juice, salt, black pepper, and cayenne pepper to a blender or food processor.
 Then, turn the blender on high.
 With the blender on, pour the melted butter and continue to blend for another 10-15 seconds.
 Easy as that!

 You can’t have heavenly Smoked Salmon Eggs Benedict without a perfectly poached egg.